Military Frontier: 19th century

-By the end of the 18th century it had already become apparent for some time that the Ottomans were on the decline and were not likely to attempt any further invasions north of the Sava River.
+By the end of the 18th century, it had already become apparent for some time that the Ottomans were on the decline and were not likely to attempt any further invasions north of the Sava River.
 The Military Frontier thus began to outlive its usefulness.
 In 1848, Josip Jelačić, Ban of Croatia, became the commander of the Military Frontier.
 He pressed for the unification of Croatia, Slavonia, Dalmatia, and the Croatian-Slavonian Frontier.
 Although he did not have the power to abolish it, he secured approval for reforms and in 1848 the Military Frontier sent representatives to the Croatian Sabor, however, this was revoked in the 1850s.
 From 1850 the Frontier, Croatia and Slavonia formally constituted a single land, but with separate administration and representation.
+The whole area of Military Frontier was under military administration.
+All population, regardless of age and sex, belonged to the army and was subject to Austrian military legislation.
 The Main Command had its headquarters in Zagreb, but remained directly subordinate to the Ministry of War in Vienna.

 The Croatian Parliament made numerous pleas to demilitarize the Frontier after the Turkish wars subsided.
 The demilitarization began in 1869 and on 8 August 1873, under Franz Joseph, the Banat Frontier was abolished and incorporated into the Kingdom of Hungary, while part of the Croatian Frontier (Križevci and Đurđevac regiments) was already incorporated into Croatia-Slavonia on 1 August 1871.
 The decree in which the rest of the Croatian and Slavonian frontiers were incorporated into Croatia-Slavonia was proclaimed on 15 July 1881, while incorporation began on 1 August 1881, when Ban of Croatia Ladislav Pejačević took over from the Zagreb General Command.